 What is the Service?

 When segregating the costs of a construction project, it is easy to properly identify and depreciate the costs of manufacturing equipment, office furniture and fixtures, and computer equipment over 5 years or 7 years for federal tax purposes.
 However, the construction-related costs, which may account for as much as 80 percent to 90 percent of the overall project cost, are all too commonly lumped together as real property with a depreciable life of 39 years.
 This means that the annual tax depreciation deductions for a facility itself are spread evenly over the next 39 years.
 With this in mind, the primary goal of a cost segregation study of a newly constructed, acquired or expanded facility, or even a facility you’ve owned for several years, is to identify all construction-related costs that qualify for shorter depreciable lives.
 Reducing tax lives from 39 years (using straight-line depreciation) to 5 years, 7 years or 15 years (using accelerated methods) results in an opportunity to significantly reduce an organization’s tax liability.
-As a member of the BDO Alliance USA, GBQ Partners is able to access a group of structural engineers who specialize in cost segregation services.
+As an independent member of the BDO Alliance USA, GBQ Partners is able to access a group of structural engineers who specialize in cost segregation services.
 There is no cost in having the cost segregation professionals review your organization’s current, past or future construction costs and put a proposal together for identifying potential tax savings.

 How Clients will Benefit